 How to create compelling media pitch subject lines

 Much like a narrative hook, which is a literary technique in the opening of a story that captures and retains a reader’s attention.
 A subject line is what draws target media outlets in to read an email.
 For this reason, you need to think about ways to make a memorable first impression with your subject line.
 A survey done by Buzzstream showed that 85% of respondents decided whether to open pitches just based on the subject line alone.
-So, when it comes to a compelling subject line.
-There are a few things that you need to think about before sending your email out.
+If you want to craft a compelling subject line, there are a few things that you need to think about before sending your email out.

 1) Write the subject line first

 Authors and writers generally follow the “introduction, body, and conclusion” format because there is a flow to the content being written.
 The introduction is how to present the content in a piece of writing concisely and gives writers a general outline.
 The same goes for a media pitch.
 By writing the subject line first, you get the purpose of the pitch out of the way.
 This also gives you an idea of what you want the rest of your pitch to look like.
 A key thing to remember is that an email with a blank subject line will more often than not go unread or get lost in the sea of emails in a media outlet’s inbox.

 A subject line is meant to summarize the entire message of the email pitch.
 Since there is generally a limited amount of space in a subject line, it should ideally be limited to six to ten words and present information that lets the media outlet know exactly what to expect.
 If it seems complicated, try writing the subject line and then eliminate any words that do not add value.